relativitydev/relativity-forms-development-tools/README.md

 * [Source](./Source/)

 ## Futures
-In the future, this repository will include a JavaScript library for unit testing Relativity Forms in your own development environments, and potentially also a project template for automation of your Relativity Forms development with NodeJS.
+In the future, this repository will be enhanced with additional examples and tools.
+Feedback from the community on what you'd like to see is greatly appreciated and can be left by opening an issue.